andrasq/qlogger/Readme.md

 contains time, level or message, the fields from the message will be the ones output.

+To omit "level" from the logline, specify `level: false` in the template.
+The timestamp "time" will always be set.  "message" will be set if a string is logged.

         var JsonFilter = require('qlogger/filters').JsonFilter;
         var loglineTemplate = {
             // the template defines the basic set of fields to log